2023 USF Pro 2000 Championship: Second half

 The penultimate round marked the series' return to Circuit of the Americas, and DEForce's debutant Mac Clark took pole position.
 The experienced Porto started race one behind him and soon took the lead.
 Clark tried coming back at a later restart, but was unable to do so, so settled for second place.
 Completing the podium was another debutant, VRD's Nikita Johnson.
 The American, only 15 years of age, did even better in the second race: he started third behind Porto and Clark and overtook the latter during the first lap.
 He then spent six laps working on Porto in the lead before he finally got past him.
 Johnson took the win on only his second start in the series as both debutants took double podiums.
 Porto's win and second place coupled with a quiet fourth and sixth place for Rowe kept the championship mathematically alive - Rowe was now 58 points in the lead.

 D'Orlando took pole position for the season finale at Portland.
 Seven cars crashed out on the first lap as d'Orlando and Porto avoided the chaos.
 The former was then dropped back by a penalty, resulting in a podium consisting of Porto, Rowe and DEForce's Bijoy Garg.
 This kept the title fight alive for the penultimate race, which saw d'Orlando win from pole, ahead of Johnson.
 Rowe came third to become the first USF Pro 2000 champion, as well as the first African-American U.S. open-wheel champion.
 The season ended with another win for youngster Johnson.
 He passed poleman d'Orlando right at the start and then survived five safety car restarts in a race of high attrition.
 De Alba came second to secure his third place in the standings, while Browne rounded out the podium.
 At the end of the season, Rowe's points advantage stood at 64 points.

-After Rowe ended his 2022 season by getting beat to the USF2000 title by the narrowest of margins, his title one step above on the IndyCar ladder never seemed in any doubt or danger as soon as he left St. Petersburg with the points lead.
+After Rowe ended his 2022 season by getting beat to the USF2000 title.
 Dominating the Sebring weekend gave him a comfortable cushion to aim for consistent, reliable finishes instead of having to take risks.
-While Porto managed to delay Rowe's triumph to the penultimate race, he never looked able to consistently keep up with Rowe enough to become a serious championship rival.
+While Porto managed to delay Rowe's win to the penultimate race, he never looked able to consistently keep up with Rowe enough to become a serious rival.
 The championship's next year also looks to be a strong one, with drivers like Clark and Johnson debuting late in 2023 and already earning wins and podiums.